The Kid (1921 film): Production

 Chaplin wrote, produced, directed, edited and starred in The Kid, and later composed a score.
 Innovative in its combination of comedic and dramatic elements, the film is considered one of the greatest of the silent era.
 Chaplin biographer Jeffrey Vance maintains that, with its "perfect blend of comedy and drama, [it] is arguably Chaplin's most personal and autobiographical work.”

 The film made Coogan, then a vaudeville performer, into the first major child star of the movies.
-It has been speculated that the depth of the relationship portrayed in the film may have been connected with the death of Chaplin's firstborn infant son just ten days before the production began.
+Author Dan Kamin speculates that the depth of the relationship portrayed in the film may have been connected with the death of Chaplin's firstborn infant son just ten days before the production began.